orientechnologies/orientdb-docs/source/Configuration.md

 ##### script.pool.maxSize

-Maximum number of instances in the pool of script engines.
+Maximum number of instances in the pool of script engines..

 ```
 Setting name...: script.pool.maxSize